-Fall is when things slow down for me, no gardens to tend to, and a daily cup of tea is needed!
+Fall is when things slow down for me, there are no gardens to tend to, and a daily cup of tea is needed!
 Things do indeed slow down, until the rush of the holidays.
-For now, I’m savoring that tiny little window.
+But, for now, I’m savoring that tiny little window.

 I’ll teach you how to make this delicious homemade soup.
 Soon this will be warming your belly too!!

 Cook with us.
 Watch while you make this delicious soup!
 You can find the how-to video here

 •One stockpot to hold all your ingredients

 •1 frozen rotisserie chicken (Rotisserie chickens can be used for a meal and then frozen for future stock)

 • 3 large carrots, 1 onion, 1 leek, and 3 stalks of celery -cut in half